NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Grudging Compliment.md

 * * *

 Every Firebrand can recognize the skill of others, but you've turned it into an art you can wield in combat.
 You compliment a foe's form or technique, and your unexpected praise distracts them from their surroundings.
-Attempt a Diplomacy check against that enemy's Will DC.
+Attempt a Diplomacy check check against that enemy's Will DC.
 Regardless of your result, they are temporarily immune to your Grudging Compliments for 10 minutes.

 * * *